Trade-offs between structural richness and perceptual robustness in music network representations: Methods

-with $\pi_i$ representing the stationary distribution, i.e., the probability that a walker ends up at node $i$ after infinite time.
+The entropy of the entire network has the form of Eq.~\ref{eq:entropy}.
+The stationary distribution $\pi$ satisfies the condition $\mathbf{P} \pi = \pi$ and can be obtained as the normalized eigenvector of $\mathbf{P}$ corresponding to the eigenvalue 1.
+For the simplest case, i.e., an undirected and unweighted graph, the stationary distribution becomes $\pi_i = k_i/2E$ where $k_i$ is the degree of node $i$ and $E$ is the total number of edges.
 It is worth noting that the formula is only applicable when a network has a single strongly connected component.
 In the preprocessing step, we ensure that we work with such networks.

-In addition, we define the average node entropy as the uniform average for all nodes $N$ in the network:

-The normalized entropy describes the efficiency of the alignment between transtionary distribution and node-level entropies in a given network and can be written as:

-The $S_{\min}$ and $S_{\max}$ correspond to the negatively and positively correlated entropy to the two stationary distributions, respectively, as: